InMotionSoft/Stripe_Example/README.md

 # Stripe_Example
-Example about Stripe integration to iOS with CustomUI and STPPaymentCardTextField
+Example of Stripe integration to iOS with CustomUI and STPPaymentCardTextField